cchandel-dev/Library-Management-System/README.md

 # Library-Management-System
+NOTE: To run this project please set Startup Project to the QTWidgetsApplication-LMS project and then run the sln.
 Library Management System which allows; the addition of new books and their deletion,  while providing the ability to search and sort the list view in a variety of ways.
 UI generated in QT.